-b.
-Could light or glare from the finished project be a safety hazard or interfere with views?
-N/A a.
-What designated and informal recreational opportunities are in the immediate vicinity?

-- c.
-What existing off-site sources of light or glare may affect your proposal?N/A - d.
+- b.
+Could light or glare from the finished project be a safety hazard or interfere with views?N/A - c.
+What existing off-site sources of light or glare may affect your proposal?
+N/A - d.
 Proposed measures to reduce or control light and glare impacts, if any: